-One of the most consistent calls that we get at The Rosenblum Law Firm is from drivers that did not know their license was suspended in New York.
+One of the most consistent calls that we get at Rosenblum Law is from drivers that did not know their license was suspended in New York.
 Unfortunately for these drivers they were pulled over for some other infraction and were given a driving while suspended (Aggravated Unlicensed Operation) ticket on top of it.

 There are many reasons why your driving privileges can be suspended in New York.
 There are numerous state laws and other driving violations which can lead to a suspension.
 Below we have listed some of the top reasons why driver’s in New York get their license suspended.